swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

 always be replaced by something matching the rule above, so calls using this default argument for an isolated parameter will always be to a context that shares isolation.

-Calls to `@inheritsIsolation` functions and initializers, and uses of `@inheritsIsolation` variables and subscripts, always share the isolation of the current context.

 For example: